theATM/yolov8/README.md

 * CP_Cluster_dev - Original_dev branch updated to the newer version 8.0.112, with multiple custom training pipelines
 * Freeze_old - depricated branch

+To run experiments on Yolov5 simply copy the RSD-GOD and Dotana .yaml configuration files to the <a href="https://github.com/ultralytics/yolov5">Yolov5</a> Repo.

 # Original Ultralytics Readme

 <div align="center">